worktheclock/replit.github.io/repls/secret-keys.md

 `.env` files are used for declaring environment variables.
 On Repl.it, `.env` files are only visible to the owner of the repl.
-Other users and guests viewing a public repl will not be able to see the contents of the `.env` file, nor will they be able to access it by downloading the repl or forking it.
+Other users and guests viewing a public repl will not be able to see the contents of the `.env` file, nor will they be able to access it by downloading the repl or forking it.  **The only exception to this is Multiplayer - other users in your Multiplayer session can view your `.env` file.**

 The syntax for these files are to list, one per line, `VARIABLE=VALUE` where `VARIABLE` is the name of the variable and `VALUE` is the value associated with